-- A supplemental formula package for the infant if the mother chooses not to breastfeed. - When the infant turns 6 months of age, the WIC food package provides infant cereal and fruit and vegetable jar baby foods. - If baby is exclusively breastfeeding, then WIC provides additional fruit and vegetable jar baby foods as well as meat jar foods.
+- A supplemental formula package for the infant. - When the infant turns 6 months of age, the WIC food package provides infant cereal and fruit and vegetable jar baby foods. - If baby is exclusively breastfeeding, then WIC provides additional fruit and vegetable jar baby foods as well as meat jar foods.